-Why Clients Buy From Businesses They Have Heard Of
+Why Do Clients Buy From Businesses They Have Heard Of

-It is commonly know that most consumers will buy from companies or people they know, like and trust.
-They will buy of products that they have heard about through their friends, family or media.
-Mainly because consumers are more market savvy.
-Many consumers are sick and tired of false promises and companies that are only interested in taking their cash.
-So many buy on reputation or perception.
+It is commonly known that most consumers will buy from companies or people they know, like, and trust.
+They will often buy from a business that they have heard about through their friends, family, or a colleague.
+Mainly because most consumers buy on reputation or perception.

 Importance Of Trust Factor If You’re A Healer Or Coach

 In the healing, spiritual and coaching industry clients are putting their health, spirituality and wellbeing in your hands.
 So it’s even more important that you create that know, like, and trust factor for your client audience.
 And it is also why potential healing, coaching or therapy clients can take a lot longer to nurture towards a sale.

 Especially in a sector that has exploded with so many coaches, healers, and therapists promising the world.

 I know hundreds of coaches, healers, and therapists who believe the techniques and modalities they use are the best or most effective for many of problems they help solve or treat.

 But that doesn’t mean the products or services these coaches, healers, and therapists are offering are right for everyone.
 The reality is no matter what we are offering no coach, healer, or therapist is right for everyone.

 As someone who has invested highly in a variety of holistic and spiritual wellbeing products I can assure you, no matter if you have the same qualifications or expertise as your therapist friend, your coaching friend.
 And seem to be offering the same thing, you are unique in how you offer it, you are unique in certain areas of skills and gifts.

 There will be clients and consumers who are more aligned with you than your friend, just like some will be more aligned with them.
 So you have to be able to demonstrate what makes you unique, why they will feel more aligned with you, why they will feel more confident with you.
 You need to build that know, like and trust factor.